When it comes to scratching, there’s a huge advantage that traditional turntablist DJs have over the modern DJ.

-Today almost all platter manipulations are called scratching although it stems way back when this was used only for when a person would change the track’s properties using only a turntable.
-In this article, you’ll learn about the different scratches and get a few tips on how to generally improve your technique.
+Today almost all platter manipulations are called scratching, although it stems way back when this was used only for when a person would change the track’s properties using only a turntable.

 Getting The Right Gear

-There are a few preparations you need to undergo before getting to the actual scratching.
+There are a few preparations you need to undergo before you properly know how to scratch.
 These are:

 - Finding the right gear